benshimonz/V1/README.md

 ## Component nonexistance

 Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a red vehicle_).
 Such patterns are composed of a left component and a right component.
-That left component (_person whose first name is Lior_) should have assignments, while for any such assignment - the right component shouldn't have any assignment (_a relationship between an assigment of the left component to a red vehicle_).
+The left component (_person whose first name is Lior_) should have assignments, while for any such assignment - the right component shouldn't have any assignment (_a relationship between an assigment of the left component to a red vehicle_).
 Needless to say, the answer to such queries contains only assignments to the left component.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)